twilson63/palmettoflow-auth0-svc/README.md

 This service manages Auth0 Api through the Palmetto Flow.

-> Node v6 is required for this module
+> Node v4 and greater is required for this module

 Configuration